ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/06-step-2-update-integration-tests.md

 # Step 2: Update integration tests

-Now that we have a way to update acceptance tests, we can expect to update integration tests in a similar manner.
+Now that we have a way to update acceptance tests, we expect that we can update integration tests in a similar manner.
 But how much code that we copy-paste will "just work"?
 Should we extract utility functions to avoid code duplication?

 It's hard to answer these questions, because we're still learning how to write codemods.
 Furthermore, integration tests have 3 subcases (components, helpers, and modifiers) instead of one.